KevinWilk/Functional-principal-component-estimation/README.md

  Hajo Holzmann and Kevin Wilk [arxiv](http://arxiv.org/abs/2607.01931).

-Note the file 'Mod_BiLocPol.R' is based on the package “biLocPol” of which you can get the development version from [GitHub](https://github.com/mbrgr/biLocPol) with:
+Install the package “biLocPol” of which you can get the development version from [GitHub](https://github.com/mbrgr/biLocPol) with:

 ``` r
 # install.packages("devtools")